juszhan/Yelp-Eliteness/README.md

 >
 > This is an unavoidable / distinct characteristic of the dataset that can reduce classification accuracy.

-Annual Elite Status:
+Annual Elite status:
 > Eliteness only lasts for one year, the user must reapply annually.
 The preprocessing use the *years Elite* as the binary class attribute.
 >
 > The requirements for Eliteness may change year-to-year.
 The analysis does not account for the user score evolution over time.
 Unfortunately, the dataset only provide a users aggregate summary.

-Dataset Quality:
+Dataset quality:
 > The Yelp Open Dataset itself is a subset of Yelp data.
 The documentation does not specify the data inclusion methodology.
 What decides whether a user is included or excluded from the open dataset?
 >
 > The dataset could include an implicit bias or skew that is not representative of the population.